 New Eastern Europe

-New Eastern Europe A bimonthly dedicated to Central and Eastern Europe
+New Eastern Europe New Eastern Europe is the exclusive bimonthly news and opinion magazine dedicated to Central and Eastern Europe.

 New Eastern Europe is the exclusive bimonthly news magazine dedicated to Central and Eastern European affairs.
 The mission of New Eastern Europe is to shape the debate, enhance understanding, and further the dialogue surrounding issues facing the states that were once a part of the Soviet Union or under its influence.
 New Eastern Europe is not a scholarly journal, but takes a more journalistic app